 “It’s a story of unhappiness.”

 For all that, I can’t describe the film as a dead loss.
 I think it’s a lesser work – certainly a far cry from some of his earlier work for Lesouer and Eurocine – but not entirely without merit.
 The opening scene, for instance, is shocking, transgressive and unmistakably Franco.
-Lina Romay – who plays Anna, assistant to Vogel’s publisher – is naked, bloodied and chained to a post.
-A second woman (Lynn Monteil) enters the frame – also naked – and proceeds to beat her with a whip, to the apparent delight of a captivated audience.
+Lina Romay – who plays Anna, assistant to Vogel’s publisher – is naked, bloodied and chained to a cross.
+A second woman – Lynn Monteil, also naked – enters the frame and proceeds to beat her with a whip, to the apparent delight of a captivated audience.
 Stepping away momentarily, she beheads a dove (offscreen), drains it of its blood and returns to her victim, forcing her to drink it, smearing her naked body with it.

 Ultimately this startling eight-minute sequence – which echoes the similarly memorable opening of Succubus (1968) – is revealed to have been a stage show, a consensual act, but the intensity of the footage is undeniable.
 It’s a shame that none of the later ceremonies are as carefully executed, and end up looking rather anaemic by comparison.